AgenaRisk/api-r/cran-comments.md

 ## Resubmission for version 1.1.0

 This is a version update of the package with additions to cloud API functions mentioned in NEWS.md

+## Resubmission for version 1.1.1

+This is a minor patch to update the documentation and add a new vignette regarding model creation.